-Hurricane Henri rains out New York’s big Homecoming Concert, and washes away the post-pandemic optimism
+Henri rains out New York’s big Homecoming Concert, and washes away the post-pandemic optimism

 The Homecoming Concert, the grand-finale show of a week-long, vaccinated-only outdoor concert series held throughout the city, was planned as a celebration of the city’s triumphant return to form and the end of a long, catastrophic pandemic.

-Which is to say, it was a concert planned for a timeline in which the Delta variant never emerged, and never sent the city’s infection numbers soaring back up again or sent its restaurants and gyms scrambling to adhere to new vaccination-requirement protocols.
-At first, the Homecoming Concert felt like a stolen glimpse of that alternate reality: live music again, finally; exuberant crowds with very few masks in sight.
+Which is to say, it was a concert planned for a timeline in which the delta variant never emerged, and never sent the city’s infection numbers soaring back up again or sent its restaurants and gyms scrambling to adhere to new vaccination-requirement protocols.
+At first, the Homecoming Concert felt like a stolen glimpse of that alternate reality: live music again, finally; exuberant crowds with few masks in sight.
 Fitting, then, that its abrupt, weird ending pulled the audience back into a chaotic, uncertain and disappointing world.

-Before it all fell apart, the Homecoming Concert was very nearly a great success.
+Before it all fell apart, the Homecoming Concert was nearly a great success.
 The lineup, dotted with millennials-and-up favorites, perfectly predicted the crowd that showed up: as diverse as any given car on the subway, but with sensible shoes and trim salt-and-pepper beards slightly outnumbering crop tops.
 DJ Cassidy, emcee for the event, introduced 22-year-old Polo G, one of the lineup’s few young performers, as “the future of hip-hop.”
-The crowd response, tepid compared to the roar that greeted a high-energy performance by LL Cool J and Run D.M.C.’s Rev Run, made clear these ticket holders were far more interested in hip-hop’s past.
+The crowd response, tepid compared to the roar that greeted a high-energy performance by LL Cool J and Run D.M.C.’s Rev. Run, made clear these ticket holders were far more interested in hip-hop’s past.

-Attendees were similarly uninterested in the tongue-clucking chatter surrounding the decision to go forward with the event despite alarming numbers of new covid-19 cases.
+Attendees were similarly uninterested in the tongue-clucking chatter surrounding the decision to go forward with the event despite alarming numbers of new coronavirus cases.
 Ade Banjoko, 22, and Mina Park, 30 — two medical interns from Canada and South Korea, respectively, who work together at a clinic in Brooklyn — came to the show unmasked and unworried.
 “It’s outside, so that’s one thing.
 And everyone here is vaccinated,” Banjoko said.
-“That’s as good as it’s gonna get.”
+“That’s as good as it’s going to get.”

 Peter Hayes, a 66-year-old Long Island resident, and his friend Ted Gruber, 62, from Queens, intentionally plopped down their blankets far away from other concertgoers, more to make an easy exit than to avoid virus transmission.
 “But I brought a mask, just in case anybody with covid shows up,” Gruber said, gesturing to his chest pocket.